lisatwyw/carnet/SAS/examples.md

 proc sql;
   create table demog as
     select A.studyid, A.dob, A.sex, B.death_dt as death_date
+    from
+    raw_data.births as A
+        left join
-    from C as A left join raw_data.deaths as B on A.studyid = B.studyid;
+    raw_data.deaths as B
+        on A.studyid = B.studyid
+    order by A.studyid, B.dob;
 quit;